 Description: The Digital Sandbox (DS) is a learning platform that engages both the software and hardware worlds.
-It’s powered by a microcontroller that can interact with real-world inputs – like light or temperature sensors – while at the same time controlling LEDs, motors, and other outputs.
-The Digital Sandbox is equipped with everything, on board, that you will need to complete 13 experiments including controlling an LED, measuring how loud things are, detecting what the temperature is, and more.
-Think of this as a SparkFun Inventor’s Kit all in one board!
+It’s powered by a microcontroller that can interact with real-world inputs – like light or temperature sensors – while simultaneously controlling LEDs, motors, and other outputs.
+The Digital Sandbox is equipped with everything, on board, you will need to complete 13 experiments, including controlling an LED, measuring how loud things are, detecting what the temperature is, and more.
+Think of this as a SparkFun Inventor’s Kit, all in one board!

 By interfacing the Sandbox to your computer via a USB cable, the Sandbox can be programmed using the popular Arduino programming environment.
-To further simplify the learning experience, we’ve designed the Sandbox and its guide around using a simple, “blocky”, programming add-on to Arduino called, Ardublock.
-Using ArduBlock – a simple, graphical version of the popular Arduino programming language – you will be able to program all of the experiments with a simple graphical interface instead of writing code.
+To further simplify the experience, we’ve designed the Sandbox and its guide around a simple, “blocky” programming add-on to Arduino called Ardublock.
+Using ArduBlock – a simple, graphical version of the popular Arduino language – you will be able to program all the experiments with a simple graphical interface instead of writing code.

-The full-color Digital Sandbox Guide (included) contains step by step instructions of how to connect each circuit with the included parts.
-Full example code is provided and explained and even includes troubleshooting tips if something goes wrong.
+The full-color Digital Sandbox Guide (included) contains step-by-step instructions on how to connect each circuit with the included parts.
+Full example code is provided and explained, and even includes troubleshooting tips if something goes wrong.
 The kit does not require any soldering and is recommended for beginners ages 8 and up.

 Note: There are three additional circuit experiments included in the DS Guide that will require the Digital Sandbox Add-On pack.

 Included in Kit:

 I bought this board for my 7 year old to get her into coding.
 Prior to this she had worked with the hour of code site and this board was a perfect next step.